List of MOSFET applications: Space industry

 In the space industry, MOSFET devices were adopted by NASA for space research in 1964, for its Interplanetary Monitoring Platform (IMP) program and Explorers space exploration program.
 The use of MOSFETs was a major step forward in the electronics design of spacecraft and satellites.
 The IMP D (Explorer 33), launched in 1966, was the first spacecraft to use the MOSFET.
-Data gathered by IMP spacecraft and satellites were used to support the Apollo program, enabling the first manned Moon landing with the Apollo 11 mission in 1969.
+Data gathered by IMP spacecraft and satellites were used to support the Apollo program, enabling the first crewed Moon landing with the Apollo 11 mission in 1969.

 The Cassini–Huygens to Saturn in 1997 had spacecraft power distribution accomplished 192 solid-state power switch (SSPS) devices, which also functioned as circuit breakers in the event of an overload condition.
 The switches were developed from a combination of two semiconductor devices with switching capabilities: the MOSFET and the ASIC (application-specific integrated circuit).
 This combination resulted in advanced power switches that had better performance characteristics than traditional mechanical switches.